normalfaults/ux/INSTALL-WINDOWS7.md

 	mnkPIAou1Z5jJh5VkpTYghdae9C8x49OhgQ=
 	-----END CERTIFICATE-----

-into a file called "AddTrustExternalCARoot-2048.pem".
+* Save this into a file called "AddTrustExternalCARoot-2048.pem".

-Then
-	$ gem which rubygems
+* Then run `$ gem which rubygems` in Git Bash.
 This will return the path for a rubygems.rb file; change to the directory holding that file.
 That is, if it returns "C:\Ruby21\lib\ruby\2.1.0\rubygems.rb", then go to "C:\Ruby21\lib\ruby\2.1.0".
 From this folder, open the "rubygems" folder.
 Then open the "ssl_certs" folder.
 Place your "AddTrustExternalCARoot-2048.pem" file in this folder.
-Make sure you return to your repo folder (ux).